Vainiven/V-PkHelper/README.md

 # V-PkHelper
-A open-source PkHelper script for SpawnPk.
+A open-source Basic PkHelper script for SpawnPk.

 Feel free to change anything.
 Only works with Simplebot API.